The Psychology of Travel

 - I wrote this article – 10 Skills for Independent Travellers – for students considering a gap year, retired folk and people who feel trapped in a job.

 - This one has suggestions about how to “practise”: Improve Your Travel Skills on Weekends and Holidays

 - This is an important skill: How to Adapt to Foreign Cultures

 - And the big question: Did Cannabis Help me Write and Travel?

-- And finally, a key skill that would shock parents but is essential for a great experience: The Beauty of Getting Lost
+- And finally, a skill I think is essential for a great experience: The Beauty of Getting Lost

 Get in Touch